CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    ![](../media/img19.png)

-1. Enter an example question such as `When will I receive W2 form?`.
-The questions are answered by the Copilot by searching a knowledge base and providing the answer.
+7. Enter an example question such as `When will I receive the W2 form?`.
+The questions are answered by the Copilot by searching a knowledge base.

    ![](../media/L3-T1-S7.png)

-1. Copilot also can help update employee information like address updates.
+8. Copilot can help update employee information, like address updates.
 For other information update requests, Copilot will log a ticket to the HR team to update the information.
-Enter `I moved to 123 Main St, San Jose, CA 95112, please update my address` in the HR Copilot app.
+Enter `I moved to 123 Main St., San Jose, CA 95112, please update my address` in the HR Copilot app.

     ![](../media/L3-T1-S8.png)